-Give them a turn every now and then or reposition them in the embers.
+Please give them a turn now and then, or reposition them in the embers.

-A good pair of BBQ tongs works well here as well as a pair of hot gloves (Hot Gloves on Amazon).
+A good pair of BBQ tongs work well here as well as a pair of hot gloves (Hot Gloves on Amazon).

-To test if the potato is cooked, don’t unwrap the foil (as you could get ash over the potato).
+Don't unwrap the foil to test if the potato is cooked (as you could get ash over the potato).
 Instead, with Hot Glove on, push your finger into the side of the wrapped potato.
 If the potato feels soft and your finger leaves a dent, then the potato is probably cooked.

 Cooking Sweet Potatoes on a Campfire

-Sweet potatoes can be cooked in exactly the same way as regular baked potatoes.
+Sweet potatoes can be cooked in the same way as regular baked potatoes.

 These take about half the time to cook, though.
 They also end up a lot softer.